 Nominations for APTA Officers and Directors

-Nominations for the 2014 election of officers and directors are closed.
+Nominations for the 2015 election of officers and directors are now CLOSED.

 APTA is led by its President & CEO, along with eight vice presidents.